 The types of basic infertility treatments

 Timed Intercourse – Is the most basic form of infertility treatment.
-Timed Intercourse is the process of monitoring your ovarian cycle via ultrasound, and having sex around the time (2-3 days around a positive ovulation indication.
+Timed Intercourse is the process of monitoring your ovarian cycle with ultrasound and blood work, and having sex every 2-3 days around a positive ovulation indication.
 Time intercourse is best for treating unexplained infertility or ovulation disorders where the ovulation doesn’t occur normally or regularly.
 Primarily, patients who are recommended for this will have a normal semen analysis, with proper motility, count, and morphology.
 That is, there is no male factor infertility factor to consider.
 Duni Women’s Healthcare and Fertility, our providers will closely monitor your ovarian cycle for the optimal time for intercourse.
 Sometimes, becoming pregnant simply comes down to the timing.
 Our fertility monitoring helps identify the optimal window for your naturally occurring fertility.

 Medicated Timed Intercourse – With this protocol, our providers will prescribe fertility medication to assist in stimulating the ovaries to produce more eggs (oocytes) than the typical one.
 Your chances of conception should rise with each extra egg that is produced.
 Because of this, there is a risk of multiple pregnancies, so you should discuss this option with your fertility doctor at your initial consultation.
 Typical medications are oral pills like Clomiphene (Clomid) or Letrozole (Femara).
 Sometimes an injectable fertility medication may be recommended with LH (luteinizing Hormone) or HCG (Human Chorionic Gonadotropin).